 This is not something I’m used to doing — I’ve never been much of an outliner, but over the past several months I’ve been forced to become one.
 For me, outlining is the first step to drafting a synopsis and I had several synopses to write in order to send various projects out on proposal.
-In the past, whenever I’ve had to outline something I’ve turned to my favorite structure guru, Michael Hague.
-He uses a classic three-act structure and a fairly straightforward set of stages and turning points that a story moves through.
-Late last year, an author friend turned me on to Blake Snyder’s Save the Cat which lays out 16 plot beats at the heart of any story and I’ve found his approach to be super helpful as well (plus it meshes well with Hague’s; I’ve talked about them both here).
-But still, both of those approaches were a little too detailed for me.
-Enter my friend Jennifer Lynn Barnes.
 The Secret To Creating Story Structure.
 Outlines Are The Secret to Story Structure!

 No fiction will be taken on by agents - no matter how brilliantly written, how edgily contemporary, how weighty in subject matter - unless it has a strong story line.
 We've seen stunning work rejected for this reason.
 This is scary for authors.
 How to Write a Novel – Crafting Your Core Idea – Writing Tool #10 :eWritersCoach.
 This tool is deviously simple.

 Welcome to Week 2!
 As many of you may know, I am a lazy writer.
 I like short cuts.
 I wanted a tool to help me to craft a tight plot line filled with all the essential ups and downs and all building to a climax worthy of the best material out there.
 A few years (and lots of real life, real writer testing) later this tool was born.
+15 Essential Plot Spots (Freedman, 2012) An excellent plotting tool that can be used for movies, plays, memoirs and novels.
 Plotting the Non-Plot-Driven Novel.
 Have you ever grown impatient with a novel?

 Have you ever restlessly flipped ahead wishing that something would happen?
 Of course.
+It’s a common feeling.
+Put politely, you feel frustrated.
+Put plainly, you’re bored.
+Perhaps your own current manuscript has also had you feeling, at times, impatient.
 The Irrefutable Algebra of Story - Storyfix.com.
 Don’t be scared off by the implication of forthcoming mathematics.

-However, it wasn’t always that way. » Blog Archive » Plotting Your Novel – The Quick Outline Tool.
+However, it wasn’t always that way.
+Although the first story I wrote (a never-to-be-shared Harry Potter fanfic) was written spur-of-the-moment with no planning, my first attempt at an original novel involved lots of plotting in advance. » Blog Archive » Plotting Your Novel – The Quick Outline Tool.
 Nothing draws a line in the sand of novel writing like the question, “To outline or not to outline.”